How to Fix a Cloudy Hot Tub

 - Alkalinity is between 100 and 150 ppm (parts per million)

 If your water is properly balanced, then you can shock the water depending on the type of sanitizer you use.

 [NOTE: When adding any chemicals to your water, be sure the hot tub is running but the air valves (the bubbles) are turned off.]

-For chlorine or mineral saniztized hot tubs, use powered chlorine or non-chlorine shock.
+For chlorine or mineral sanitized hot tubs, use powdered chlorine and non-chlorine shock.
 For a 500 gallon hot tub, you would use 3 teaspoons of concentrated, powder chlorine or 2 ounces of non-chlorine shock (potassium peroxymonosulfate).
 Then let it run for about 20 minutes with the hot tub cover off.

-For bromine sanizited hot tubs, use powered bromine or non-chlorine shock.
-For a 500 gallon hot tub, you would use 2 1/2 ounces of powered bromine or 2 ounces of non-chlorine shock (potassium peroxymonosulfate).
+For bromine sanitized hot tubs, use powdered bromine and non-chlorine shock.
+For a 500 gallon hot tub, you would use 2 1/2 ounces of powdered bromine or 2 ounces of non-chlorine shock (potassium peroxymonosulfate).
 Let it run for about 20 minutes with the hot tub cover off.

 For BaquaSpa or biguanide sanitized hot tubs, use the same brand of shock designed for your chemical system.
 The dosages may be different depending on which brand you use.